MathiasGilson/MusicControllerChromeExtension/README.md

-Use keyboard media keys ⏪⏯⏩ to control your favorite music streaming service 🎵 without having to switch tab 😎
+Use keyboard media hotkeys ⏪⏯⏩ to control your favorite music streaming service 🎵 without having to switch tab 😎

 ### Installation